Alan-Gray/Axial-flux-electric-motor-project/Electrical Design and Power Estimations/README.md

 The impedance of the coils was measured using an impedance analyser.
 The impedance of a single coil was around 0.2 Ohms for low frequencies (<1kHz).
 The previous version had 10 Ohms per coil, so the new motor has 50 times less internal resistance per coil.

-# Estimating Power Output
+# Estimating Power Output - Theory
-I used the equations found in the book "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" to make my power output estimations.
-My estimation centred around calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.
-The following equations were used to estimate the armature constant for a single coil.
+I'm using the equations found in "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" to make my power calculations.
+My estimate centres around calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.
+Each equation will have its reference beside it so you can find them in the book.

 ### Armature constant - $K_e$
 The equation for the armature contant is: